ChrisGutknecht/inventory_campaigns/README.md

 - ```brand_mod_all``` holds all brand product model combinations, like Patagonia R1.
 - ```cat_all``` holds all brand-agnostic category values like down jackets, climbing shoes etc.

+In the following steps, the outputs are combined and filtered:
 - ```output_all``` is the essential model holding all unioned combinations mentioned above
 - ```output_enriched``` adds the data sources suggest API, search console and keyword serving status from the account
 - ```output_filtered``` applies where clause filters on the provided additional data to limit the adgroups and keywords to those with reliable search volume.